 - Three Modeled Filter Revisions with Distinct Tonal Behavior

-The plugin recreates all three versions of the original hardware filters.
-Each one sounds different.
-Run your arpeggio through the warm filter for thick bass sequences, switch to the aggressive one for cutting leads, or use the darker version for evolving pads.
-This gives you tonal variety without needing multiple synths, and the filters respond to velocity and modulation the way analog circuits do.
+The plugin brings back all three original hardware filter versions, each with its own character.
+Use the warm filter for rich bass, the aggressive one for sharp leads, or the darker filter for evolving pads.
+This gives you a range of tones without needing several synths, and the filters react to velocity and modulation just like real analog gear.

 - Polyphonic Voice Assignment (Beyond Original Hardware)